meshcloud/meshcloud-docs/docs/meshstack.how-to.integrate-meshplatform-azure-manually.md

 Azure requires that there's at least one "Owner" or "Classic Administrator" role assignment on each Subscription.
 Unfortunately, it's not a sufficient workaround to inherit the Owner role via the Management Group Hierarchy onto the Subscription.
 Instead a direct role assignment must exist.

 In contrast to other provisioning methods, EA provisioning will not retain a default "Classic Administrator" role assignment on the subscription from the billing account owner.
-Operators should therefore configure at least one explicit owner under `subscriptionOwnerObjectIds`.
+Platform Operators should therefore configure at least one explicit owner under `subscriptionOwnerObjectIds`.
 We recommend to use the EA Account owner as Subscription Owner.
 It could also be an empty AAD group or the [Blueprint Service Principal](#blueprint-configuration).

 > You should never grant subscription owner roles to the meshStack replicator SPN.